dvjcodec/ECU_Teen_3.5_rev.B/README.md

 # ECUTeen_3.5 rev.B (not tested!)

-Stand Alone ECU with Teensy 3.5/ Designed for connector and enclosure from BOSCH EDC15 ECU from VW/Audi.
+Stand Alone ECU with Teensy 3.5
+Designed for connector and enclosure BOSCH EDC15 ECU from VW/Audi.

 On the board:
 - 8 injection chanels